c3lang/c3-web/src/content/docs/references/getting-started/prebuilt-binaries.md

 :::

-### optional: set c3c as a global enviornment variable
+### optional: set c3c as a global environment variable

 5. copy the folder
 6. navigate to `C:\Program Files`